 Julia Child's Kitchen

-Legendary cook and teacher Julia Child (1912–2004) had a tremendous impact on food and culinary history in America.
-Through her books and television series, which spanned forty years, she encouraged people to care about food and cooking.
+Legendary cook and teacher Julia Child (1912–2004) had a tremendous impact on food and culinary history in the United States.
+Through dozens of books and television series, which spanned forty years, she encouraged people to care about food and cooking.
 She inspired many Americans to conquer their fears of the unfamiliar and to expand their ideas about ingredients and flavors, tools and techniques, and meals in general.

-Julia’s kitchen from her Cambridge, Massachusetts, home provides both a starting point and a backdrop for this exhibition on changing foods and foodways in America in the second half of the 20th century.
+Julia’s kitchen from her Cambridge, Massachusetts, home provides both a starting point and a backdrop for this exhibition on changing foods and foodways in the United States in the second half of the 1900s.
 It contains tools and equipment from the late 1940s, when Julia Child began her life in food, through to 2001, when she donated this kitchen to the Smithsonian Institution.